damalis/full-stack-proxy-nginx-lumen-for-everyone-with-docker-compose/README.md

 #### Database

-You may use the DB_* configuration options in your .env ```./lumen/webapp/.env``` configuration file to configure your database settings, such as the driver, host, username, and password.
+You may use the DB_* configuration options in your ```./lumen/webapp/.env``` configuration file to configure your database settings, such as the driver, host, username, and password.

-Database host = database

 [https://lumen.laravel.com/docs/9.x/database](https://lumen.laravel.com/docs/9.x/database)